Punnagai: Production

 Punnagai is a remake of the Hindi film Satyakam (1969), with some changes made in the screenplay.
 Although Gemini Ganesan was usually billed with the sobriquet "Kaadhal Mannan" (King of Romance) in film credits, this was the first film where he was billed as "Nadippu Selvam".
 The film's cinematographer was N. Balakrishnan.

 Soundtrack

 Music was by M. S. Viswanathan and lyrics were by Kannadasan.

 Reception

 According to historian Randor Guy, the film was not a commercial success, but was considered a classic by critics.
-He praised the performances of Ganesan, Jayanti, Muthuraman and Sakunthala.